GluntaIreland/gluntamap/README.md

 | v1.0 | First public-facing release once the hosted map is stable, tested, and ready to share |

 For now, `v0.4.6` should be treated as the safest working baseline.

+## License

+The source code in this repository is licensed under the MIT License.

+The data files, including CSV and GeoJSON files created for the Glúnta Map project, are licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0), unless otherwise stated.

+Please attribute data use to:

+Glúnta Research, Glúnta Map, https://gluntaireland.github.io/gluntamap/